DandyLyons/notes/content/Library/The Bible (WEB)/23 - Isaiah/Isa-27.md

 ###### v1
-In that day, Yahweh with his hard and great and strong sword will punish leviathan, the fleeing serpent, and leviathan the twisted serpent; and he will kill the dragon that is in the sea.
+In that day, Yahweh with his hard and great and strong sword will punish [[leviathan]], the fleeing serpent, and [[leviathan]] the twisted serpent; and he will kill the dragon that is in the sea.

 ###### v2
 In that day, sing to her, "A pleasant vineyard!